shredthaGNAR/stars/README.md

 * [uzzii-21/astro-portfolio](https://github.com/uzzii-21/astro-portfolio): This repo contains the source code for a personal portfolio website built with Astro, a framework for building fast and modern websites with your favorite frontend tools.
 The website showcases the developer's skills, projects, and contact information.
 The website is responsive, accessible, and SEO-friendly.
 * [netlify-templates/astro-quickstart](https://github.com/netlify-templates/astro-quickstart): A bare-bones Astro template to get you deployed to Netlify fast!
 * [manuelernestog/astrofy](https://github.com/manuelernestog/astrofy): Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
 Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.
+* [zeon-studio/astroplate](https://github.com/zeon-studio/astroplate): Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript providing everything you need to jumpstart your Astro project.
+Get started with Astroplate and save yourself hours of work!
 * [surjithctly/astroship](https://github.com/surjithctly/astroship): Astroship is a starter template for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS
 * [onwidget/astrowind](https://github.com/onwidget/astrowind): ⭕️ AstroWind: A free template using Astro 5 and Tailwind CSS.
 Astro starter theme.
 * [Zenlua/AT-YT](https://github.com/Zenlua/AT-YT): Tool build YouTube revanced mods auto.